pedro-boudoux/linked-blog-starter-md/100 UofG/000 Winter 2025/CIS*2500/Files.md

 fclose(fptr);
 ```
 What is basically does is that, once we're done doing whatever operation we were doing with the file, we close access to the file by freeing `fptr` to avoid memory leaks or any other unwanted behaviour.

+## File Reading Modes
+For file modes, please visit [[File Modes]], I don't want to include it in this note because it pertains to both binary and sequential files.